co-mmer/aaa-mockmvc/README.md

 ## 1. Configuration

-To configure `AAAMockMvc` for your tests, there are four main options available.
-Each configuration provides flexibility to use `AAAMockMvc` in the test setup to interact with the MVC testing framework, depending on the specific project requirements.
+To configure `AAAMockMvc` for tests, four main options are available.
+Each configuration offers flexibility in using `AAAMockMvc` within the test setup to interact with the MVC testing framework, tailored to the specific project requirements.

 ### Option A: WebApplicationContext with Default ObjectMapper